akhsiM/modern-react-with-redux-2020/README.md

   - Simple application to learn React **Context** system
   - Big gotcha about the Context `Provider` component.
   - The `Consumer` component, and why use it instead of `this.context`.

+## `translate-refactored/`
+  - Refactored version of `translate` to understand Context and how one use it to replace Redux.
+  -
 # Exercise Snippets

 ## `useState` Exercise